-You’ll never miss the bread in this crustless Sausage Crust Pizza!
-If you’re a meat lovers pizza fan, then you’re going to be singing “it’s amore” after your first bite!
+You’ll never miss the bread in this crustless Sausage Crust Keto Pizza!
+If you’re a meat lovers pizza fan, then you’re going to be singing “it’s amore” after the first bite!

 When the moon hits your eye like a big sausage crust pizza pie…

 What’s your go-to pizza order?
 Are you a Hawaiian fan?
 Maybe a veggie kinda girl?
 Do you like the fancy varieties with spinach, pesto, arugula, etc.?
 Or do you like the MEATS?